-Department: Missouri Department of Transportation as created in article investment in which its value is derived from other sources.
-A derivative product includes agreements to exchange fixed and floating rates, limit variable interest rate risk, or fix an interest rate on an investment or debt product for certain periods.
+A financial agreement associated with a debt issue or an investment in which its value is derived from other sources.
+A derivative product includes but is not limited to agreements to exchange fixed and floating rates, limit variable interest rate risk, or fix an interest rate on an investment or debt product for certain periods.